oxford-robotics-institute/oord-dataset/index.md

 # Software Development Kit

-A software development kit is available at [https://github.com/mttgdd/oord-dataset](https://github.com/mttgdd/oord-dataset).
+A software development kit is available at <a href="https://github.com/mttgdd/oord-dataset">github.com/mttgdd/oord-dataset</a>.
 This allows quick setup of place recognition experiments and ground truth performance evaluation, as below.

 We start by specifying the configuration of our experiment in `config/alexnet.yaml`.